Dynamics of scrape-off layer filaments in detached conditions: Model

 The cross field transport coefficients are calculated self consistently, following the derivation of Fundamenski~\etal~\cite{fundamenski07a,schworer18a}.
 Further details about the model are given in reference~\cite{schworer18a}.
-The neutral terms in the vorticity equation~\eqref{eq:vort} provide a closure for the drive.
-In order to derive a scaling for this closure, we follow the approach of Walkden~\etal\cite{walkden16a} and balance the drive term with the neutrals closure:
+The neutral terms in the vorticity equation~\eqref{eq:vort} provide a sink for the drive.
+In order to derive a scaling for this sink, we follow the common approach and balance the drive term with the neutrals sink~\cite{krasheninnikov01a,myra06b,theiler09a,kube11a,kube12a,manz13a,walkden16a}:

-Thus if the vorticity is closed mainly by the neutrals, the filament velocity should have no size dependence.
-For filaments in the viscous regime, scaling of $\delta_\perp^2$ is expected.
-In the inertial regime, a scaling of $\delta_\perp^\frac 1 2$ is expected, and in the sheath limited regime, a scaling of $\delta_\perp^{-2}$ is expected, thus the neutral scaling lies between the inertial and sheath limited regime, and is expected to be the dominant closing mechanism for large filaments, that are not able to connect to the sheath.
+Thus if the curvature drive is balanced mainly by the neutrals, the filament velocity should have no size dependence $v_r \propto \delta_\perp^0$.
+For filaments in the viscous regime, where the drive is balanced by viscosity, a scaling of $v_r \propto \delta_\perp^2$ is expected~\cite{easy16b}.
+In the inertial regime, a scaling of $v_r \propto \delta_\perp^\frac 1 2$ is expected, and in the sheath limited regime, a scaling of $v_r \propto \delta_\perp^{-2}$ is expected, thus the neutral scaling lies between the inertial and sheath limited regime, and is expected to be the dominant closing mechanism for large filaments, that are not able to connect to the sheath.

-As will be shown later, the filament velocity does not reach a constant velocity for large filament, but rather a decrease of radial velocity with increasing size is observed.
-The above derivation did not include the spatial distribution of neutrals, and thus of the neutral interaction rates of the vorticity $\Gamma=\Gamma^\text{CX}+\Gamma^\text{ion}$.
-We assume for simplicity a single current path, that flows from the filament, along the field lines, into the detached region, via the neutrals in a single drift plane, and up along the field lines.